untoldengine/UntoldEngine/docs/Architecture/batchingSystem.md

 ## Step 0: The World is Divided into Cells

-The 3D world is partitioned into a 3D grid of **cells**, each 32 units wide (`batchCellSize = 32.0`).
+The 3D world is partitioned into a 3D grid of **cells**.
+The cell size is calibrated at scene load time: when a tile manifest is present, the cell size is set to `2 × tileSize` so that cell boundaries align with tile boundaries.
+When no manifest is present, the default of 32 world units is used.

 Every entity is assigned to a cell based on the world-space center of its bounding box:

 ```
-cellId(x, y, z) = floor(worldCenter / 32.0)
+cellId(x, y, z) = floor(worldCenter / cellSize)
 ```

-**Why cells?** Batching 100 entities scattered across a huge world into one mesh is wasteful — you'd rebuild everything when anything changes.
+**Why align to tile boundaries?** Batching 100 entities scattered across a huge world into one mesh is wasteful — you'd rebuild everything when anything changes.
 Cells localize the damage.
+When cell boundaries align with tile boundaries, loading or unloading a tile only touches the cells that tile occupies — no cross-tile batch rebuilds.

 ---